gboehl/dynare/src/source/reporting.rst

 Reporting
 #########

-Dynare provides a simple interface for creating LaTeX reports, comprised of LaTeX tables and ``PGFPLOTS/TikZ graphs``.
+Dynare provides a simple interface for creating :math:`\text{\LaTeX}` reports, comprised of :math:`\text{\LaTeX}` tables and ``PGFPLOTS/TikZ graphs``.
 You can use the report as created through Dynare or pick out the pieces (tables and graphs) you want for inclusion in your own paper.
 Though Dynare provides a subset of options available through ``PGFPLOTS/TikZ``, you can easily modify the graphs created by Dynare using the options available in the ``PGFPLOTS/TikZ`` manual.
-You can either do this manually or by passing the options to :opt:`miscTikzAxisOptions
-<miscTikzAxisOptions, STRING>` or :opt:`graphMiscTikzAddPlotOptions
+You can either do this manually or by passing the options to :opt:`miscTikzAxisOptions <miscTikzAxisOptions, STRING>` or :opt:`graphMiscTikzAddPlotOptions <graphMiscTikzAddPlotOptions, STRING>`.
-<graphMiscTikzAddPlotOptions, STRING>`.

 Reports are created and modified by calling methods on class objects.
 The objects are hierarchical, with the following order (from